thareja-mugdha/Jenkins-operator-tile/tutorials/jenkins-pipeline.md

 description: This tutorial explains how to create Jenkins pipelines.
 ---

-### Jenkins pipeline
+### Jenkins Pipeline

 A pipeline is a collection of jobs that brings the software from version control into the hands of the end-users by using automation tools.
-It is a feature used to **incorporate continuous delivery** in our software development workflow.
+It is a feature used to incorporate **continuous delivery** in our software development workflow.

-Over the years, there have been multiple Jenkins pipeline releases including, Jenkins Build flow, Jenkins Build Pipeline plugin, Jenkins Workflow, etc.
+Over the years, there have been several versions of Jenkins pipeline, including the Jenkins Build flow, the Jenkins Build Pipeline plugin, Jenkins Workflow, etc.

-**key features of plugins**
+**Key Features of Plugins**

-- They represent multiple Jenkins jobs as one whole workflow in the form of a pipeline.
+- Plugins represent multiple Jenkins jobs as one whole workflow in the form of a pipeline.
-- What do these pipelines do?
-These pipelines are a **collection of Jenkins jobs** that trigger each other in a specified sequence.
+- A pipeline represents a **collection of Jenkins jobs** that trigger each other in a specified sequence.

 ### Jenkinsfile